 Tambo Trails provides a peaceful retreat after

-- A day cycling on the rail trail
+- A day cycling the East Gippsland Rail Trail

 - Fishing the Tambo